 1st dan Kissaki-Kai, BAWLA certified, FA training award

-Kayhan has 20 years experience as a football coach and is a strength & conditioning coach who has trained with BAWLA (the British Amateur Weightlifting Association).
+Kayhan has years of experience as a football coach and is a strength & conditioning coach who has trained with BAWLA (the British Amateur Weightlifting Association).
 His interest in the martial arts began while coaching football and he started training in earnest in 1999 when he joined the Kissaki-Kai.

 Kay has a Mixed Martial Arts background which includes training in Karate, BJJ and kick boxing/Muay Thai.

 He has worked closely with Sensei Don Came and the Eastbourne Borough Council on the development of the Youth Protection Programme and he has trained in Belgium and the USA.